CSDGroup/aisegcell/README.md

 # generate CSV file for data
 aisegcell_generate_list \
   --bf "/path/to/predict_images/*.png" \
-  --mask "/path/to/predict_images/*.png" # necessary to provide "--mask" for aisegcell_generate_list \
+  --mask "/path/to/predict_images/*.png" # necessary to provide "--mask" for aisegcell_generate_list but will be ignored by aisegcell_predict \
   --out /path/to/output_directory \
   --prefix predict